-6. From the a.c. supply circuit the supply passes to an A.C. control box, via A.C. junction and distribution boxes.
-The junction box is mounted aft of the cabin starboard shelf and the distribution box is situated on the starboard side of the cabin aft of the pilot's seat, being mounted on the upper surface of the longeron tie member at frame 13.
-The A.C. control box is mounted on the port side of the front fuselage at frame 17A in the radio bay above the radio sets, and contains a torque switch and relay, which control the a.c. supply to the magnetic amplifier.
+6. From the a.c. supply circuit the supply passes to an A.C. control box, via an A.C. junction box.
+The junction box is mounted aft of the cabin starboard shelf and the A.C. control box is mounted on the port side of the front fuselage at frame 17A in the radio bay above the radio sets, and contains a torque switch and relay, which control the a.c. supply to the magnetic amplifier.

-7. The installation is only operative when the aircraft is airborne, being overridden by a microswitch, which controls a time switch.
-The microswitch and time switch are located on the aft face of frame 3, the microswitch being operated by the nose wheel fairing door.
+7. The installation is only operative when the aircraft is airborne, being overridden by a micro-switch, which controls a time switch.
+The micro switch and time switch are located on the aft face of frame 3, the micro switch being operated by the nose wheel fairing door.

-8. An ON-OFF cut-out switch is provided on the cabin port shelf to enable the installation to be rendered inoperative in flight should an emergency made this necessary.
+8. An ON/OFF cut-out switch is provided on the cabin port shelf to enable the installation to be rendered inoperative in flight should an emergency make this necessary.